Meet our Education Scholarship Recipients

 Rebecca

-Rebecca is a 2023 graduate student in the Radiology Technology Program and recently took a position at Good Samaritan Hospital.
-She is a single mother of 4 and is in the latter half of achieving her goals of a new career in radiology.
-Being accepted into the radiology program 2 weeks later than everyone else has been the continued driving force in motivating her to excel in this path.
-She has a deep desire to prove why she was given this opportunity.
-Rebecca takes great pride in helping everyone around her, whether that be fellow students, teachers, patients, or coworkers.
-She strives to be continuously dependable.
-When she completes the Radiologic Science program, she plans to continue to a higher modality such as MR.
+I am a 2023 graduate of the Radiology Technology Program at Tacoma Community College, and I accepted a position at Good Samaritan Hospital.
+As a single mother of four, I am in the latter half of achieving my goal of building a new career in radiology.
+Being accepted into the radiology program two weeks later than everyone else has been a motivating factor in pushing me to excel in this path.
+I was determined to prove why I was given this opportunity and take great pride in helping those around me, whether they are fellow students, teachers, patients, or coworkers.
+Dependability is important to me, and I strive to be a reliable and supportive team member.
+I am also pursuing my advanced certification in MRI, and I am excited about the opportunities ahead.

 Graduates ~ Class of 2022